herrhelms/meteor-slack-invite/README.md

 ### basic usage

-The package exposes a text input {{>slackInviteEmail}} where anyone can enter their email to autosignup into a slack team of your choice.
+The package exposes a text input {{>slackInviteInput}} where anyone can enter their email to autosignup into a slack team of your choice.

 ### setup